ajueid/ajueid.github.io/README.md

-# Toolbox for QCD uncertainties on particle spectra from dark-matter annihilation
+# Toolbox for DM uncertainties from QCD uncertainties

 ## Introduction